insum-labs/starter-project-template/README.md

 ## Release Autocomplete

-_Note: This script was developed intnerally by Insum Solutions_
+_Note: This script was developed by [Insum Solutions](https://insum.ca)._

 **Status: POC**

-This node.js application will automatically add files in the `views` and `packages` directory into a release file.
+The release.js file is node.js application will automatically add files in the defined directories (like `views`, `packages`, `triggers`) into a release file.
+Adjust the `releaseObjects` JSON structure to match your needs.
+The directories will be processed in order thus allowing for the correct resolution of dependencies.

 ### Release File Configuration